 Although Legal Tech is only one aspect of the more comprehensive objective of the center, a Hackathon is an inspiring and challenging form to draw attention to developments in the legal field.
 The first Leiden Legal Tech Hackathon will be organized in 2018.
 The intention is to make this a recurring event.
 For more information, visit www.legaltechleiden.nl.

 The center will organize events several times a year around the themes Innovation and Entrepreneurship.
 There is also a series of master classes and a conference on the planning.

 Legal startup support

-There still lies so much potential in terms of technological developments in the legal sector.
-As a center we motivate our students to come up with ideas themselves for innovations.
-We then accompany them in the actual setting up of a business.
-But also external startups can approach us for advice.
-We understand better than anyone what the entrepreneurial side of the legal services is all about.
+There is still much potential in the field of technological developments in the legal industry.
+As a center, we motivate our students to come up with ideas for innovations themselves.
+Then we guide them in the actual establishment of the company and the development of the company.
+External startups can also contact us for advice.
+We understand better than anyone what the entrepreneurial side of the legal services looks like.